pantsbuild/scie-pants/CONTRIBUTING.md

 ## Dependencies

-The `scie-pants` project have a few dependencies, and in order to ease maintenance of keeping them up-to-date, this section details which these are and how to upgrade them.
+The `scie-pants` project has a few dependencies, and in order to ease maintenance of keeping them up-to-date, this section details which these are and how to upgrade them.

 * The `lift` tool; it is used to build the `scie-pants` binary using a "lift manifest" file.